centrica-engineering/nucleus-docs/docs/principles/README.md

 # Principles

-> Principles capture our shared values
+> Principles capture our shared values.

 ## Why do we have principles?

 Principles are definitions based on hard-won insights.
 They allow us to...

-* Use a consistent vision that we all work towards
+* Use a consistent vision that we all work towards.
-* Help us concentrate on creating consistent and coherent experiences
+* Help us concentrate on creating consistent and coherent experiences.
-* Root down shared success criteria for decision making and prioritisation
+* Root down shared success criteria for decision making and prioritisation.
-* Be flexible to change
+* Be flexible to change.

 Principles work only when they are consistently applied across our various teams.
 However, while their definition should remain relatively stable, how to best apply them changes with each task.
 That's both the difficult and exciting part of working with shared principles!